Ankhu

-Ankhu was an Egyptian vizier of the early 13th Dynasty, who lived around 1750 BC.
+Ankhu (ꜥnḫw) was an Egyptian vizier during the early 13th Dynasty in the late Middle Kingdom.
+He is believed to have resided in Thebes in Upper Egypt.

 Family

+Parentage

 Ankhu was the son of a vizier.
-Labib Habachi proposed that his father was the vizier Zamonth.
+Labib Habachi proposed that his father was the vizier Zamonth who served under king Amenemhat III in the Late Twelfth Dynasty.
 The mother of Ankhu is known as Henutpu, the name of Zamonth's wife is published as Henut.
-Habachi wonders whether Henut is a mistake or short version of Henutpu.
+Habachi wonders whether Henut is a mistake or a short version of Henutpu.
 The name Henut is otherwise not attested.
 Detlef Franke agreed with this identification and calculates that Ankhu must have been 50 to 60 years old under king Khendjer.

+Wife and Children

 Ankhu was married to a woman called Mereret.

 Ankhu was the father of two further viziers: Resseneb and Iymeru.
 The family formed a strong dynasty of high court officials.

 One of the daughters of the couple was called Senebhenas.
-She was married to the overseer of the half domain Wepwawethotep.
+She was married to the overseer of the half domain Wepwawethotep (Franke PD 207).
 The latter was related to Queen Aya, albeit it remains uncertain in which way.

 Biography

-Ankhu is known from several monuments dating to the reigns of the 13th Dynasty kings Khendjer and Sobekhotep II, attesting that he served several kings.
+Ankhu is known from monuments dating to the early 13th Dynasty.
+He is indirectly associated with Sobekhotep II and possibly Khendjer.
+There are several references between Ankhu and Sobekhotep II, latest at his burial site at Dra Abu el-Naga.
+Khendjer may have ruled at the same time further north.

 Ankhu appears in the Papyrus Boulaq 18 as the head of the court officials.
 The papyrus may date to the reign of Sobekhotep II, or according to an analysis of the document by Kim Ryholt, it may date to the reign of Imyremeshaw or Sehetepkare Intef.
 The papyrus mentions a Queen Aya, whose image appears also on a stela which shows that she was part of Ankhu's family.
 A stela found at Abydos dated to the reign of Khendjer reports on building works at the Osiris temple.
 In the Amun temple at Karnak he erected statues of himself, his father and his mother.
-The latter is one of the very few statues belonging to a woman placed in this temple.He was buried at Thebes in a granite sarcophagus.
+The latter is one of the very few statues belonging to a woman placed in this temple.

 Attestations

+Several items associated with Ankhu are grouped in 13th Dyn.
+Theban Workshop 2.